mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 [EDITOR'S NOTE: add entry points for configurability, and make configuability consistent. system level and application level configuration. probably wrap all this in a configuration object.]

-# Implementation Considerations

-[EDITOR'S NOTE: note what underlying transports must provide.
-Declare that Post works without object framing, but it's kind of useless.
-Necessary to show that you can port to Post even if your other endpoint is TCP-only.
-If there is no framing available in the underlying transport, send() fails.
-If there are too many open streams, open_stream() fails.
-Provide a deframe() handler to allow the application to turn a stream into objects over raw TCP.]

-# Example Connection Patterns

-## Client-Server

-## Client-Server with Happy Eyeballs

-## Peer to Peer with Network Address Translation

-## Multicast Receiver

-# Acknowledgments

-Many thanks to Laurent Chuat and Jason Lee at the Network Security Group at ETH Zurich for contributions to the initial design of Post Sockets.
-Thanks to Joe Hildebrand, Martin Thomson, and Michael Welzl for their feedback, as well as the attendees of the Post Sockets Design Meeting in February 2017 in Zürich for the discussions, which have improved the design described herein.

-This work is partially supported by the European Commission under Horizon 2020 grant agreement no. 688421 Measurement and Architecture for a Middleboxed Internet (MAMI), and by the Swiss State Secretariat for Education, Research, and Innovation under contract no. 15.0268.
-This support does not imply endorsement.

---- back

-# Implementation Notes

-[EDITOR'S NOTE: write me]

-## From Policies to Paths

-[EDITOR'S NOTE: write a section on the pathfinder]

-## Supporting Stack Agility

-[EDITOR'S NOTE: write a section on protocol stack instances]

-## Playing with PostSockets: Golang implementation

-[EDITOR'S NOTE: short howto on the Go implementation]

-# Scrapyard

-[EDITOR'S NOTE: Here are a few paragraphs that don't fit in the draft but that haven't been deleted yet, in case they are useful after the reorg of the doc is complete]

-Messages larger
-than the MTU on the Path on which they are sent will be segmented into multiple frames.
-Multiple Messages that will fit into a single frame may be concatenated into one frame.
-There is no preference for transmitting the multiple frames for a given Message in any particular order, or by default, that Messages will be delivered in the order sent by the application.

-When an application has hard semantic requirements that all the frames of a given Message be sent down a given Path or Paths, these hard constraints can also be expressed by the application.

-## Carrier

-A carrier is a transport-independent

-[EDITOR'S NOTE: terminology question: is our "Stream" really a "Carrier" or a "Channel"?
-I like "carrier"; it doesn't collide in Layer 3 or 4 terminology and fits nicely with "Post" (i.e. "letter carrier").
-"Bytestream" then turns back into "Stream".
-Thoughts?]

-Messages are sent and received over Streams, which represent a networks'  Messages sent on a Stream will be received at the other end, atomically, but not necessarily reliably or in order.
-An application may use one or more Streams to communicate with a remote application; the semantics of which Messages belong on which Streams are, in this case, application-specific.

-## Listener

-[EDITOR'S NOTE: possibly rewrite me, encapsulates any initial establishment and cryptographic state setup to create an Association from a Local and a not-previously-known Remote.]

-In many applications, there is a distinction between the active opener (or connection initiator, often a client), and the passive opener (often a server).
-A Listener represents an endpoint's willingness to start Associations in this passive opener/server role.
-It is, in essence, a one-sided, Path-less Association from which fully-formed Associations can be created.

-Listeners work very much like sockets on which the listen(2) call has been called in the SOCK_STREAM API.

-## Association

-An Association is...
-[EDITOR'S NOTE: work pointer]

-Note that, in contrast to current SOCK_STREAM sockets, Associations are meant to be relatively long-lived.

-Transients may be dynamically added or removed from an association, as well, as connectivity between the endpoints changes.
-An Association may exist even if there are no currently active paths available between them.
-Cryptographic identifiers and state for endpoints may also be added and removed as necessary due to certificate lifetime, key rollover, revocation, and so on.

-## Path

-A Path represents a local and remote endpoint address, an optional set of intermediary path elements between the local and remote endpoint addresses, and a set of properties associated with the path.

-## Pathfinder

-[EDITOR'S NOTE: write me, encapsulates any re-establishment and rendezvous protocol. might be equivalent to connect(), might also need to use something like ICE.
-Connection racing also fits behind the Pathfinder.
-Notes from Seoul: add a Pathfinder abstraction for rendezvous, especially in peer-to-peer situations.
-A Pathfinder encapsulates a method for reconnecting to a specific remote (e.g., underlying transport connect() call in the case of client- server, something like ICE in peer-to-peer).
-Add a pathfind() call to ensure an association has paths; this *must* be called before Messages can be sent. send() should *not* bring a dormant path up by default, it should fail. ]

-## Bytestream